stenglein-lab/tick_surveillance/Pipeline_instructions.md

 ### Assignment of observed sequences to reference sequences

-Dada2 reports observed sequences, known as amplicon sequence variants, or ASVs.
+Dada2 outputs observed sequences, known as amplicon sequence variants, or ASVs.
 The pipeline uses BLASTN to align ASVs to the set of reference sequences defined in [targets.tsv](./refseq/targets.tsv).
-ASVs that produce BLASTN alignments to a reference sequence that meet the percent alignment identity and alignment length criteria defined in the targets table will be assigned to that reference_sequence.
+ASVs that produce BLASTN alignments to a reference sequence that meet the percent identity and length criteria defined in the targets table will be assigned to that reference_sequence.
 If an ASV produces alignments to more than one reference sequence, only the highest scoring alignment will be considered.

 ### Mapping of reference sequence to surveillance targets